dacite/wot-battle-results-parser/README.md

 data that is present in a packet.
 Some events such as `Position`,`AvatarCreate` works really well as of today.

 See [`BattleEvent`](https://docs.rs/wot_replay_parser/latest/wot_replay_parser/enum.BattleEvent.html) to see what kind of events are supported.
-Not that this doesn't mean it will work in all replays
+Note that this doesn't mean it will work in all replays
 ```rust
 use wot_replay_parser::{ReplayParser, BattleEvent};